gregswinehart/conf-talk-2023/README.md

 # Quickly get your Quarto HTML theme in order

-A 5 minute presentation to introduce Quarto's HTML theme-ability, inteded for large companies with strict brand guidelines or a data scientist who wants to have some fun with design.
+A 5 minute presentation to introduce Quarto's HTML theme-ability, intended for large companies with strict brand guidelines or a data scientist who wants to have some fun with design.

 ## Get started with HTML themes